urmi-21/MetaOmGraph/CONTRIBUTING.md

 * Download `l2fprod-common-all.jar` from [here](http://www.java2s.com/Code/Jar/l/Downloadl2fprodcommonalljar.htm) and add to build path
 * Add src/libs/CustomBrowserLauncher.jar to the build path

-## Accessing the code
-Eclipse IDE is suggested to open the MetaOmGraph project.

 ## Running
 The main class is _MetaOmGraph_.
 Run the _MetaOmGraph.java_ project to start MetaOmGraph.